 Currently, the primary residential mortgage market is being supported by the U.S. Government's deep involvement through its conservatorship with Fannie Mae and Freddie Mac, and an indirect subsidization of the FHA.
 The housing finance reform report issued by the U.S. Treasury and HUD in February 2011 indicates an intent to reduce the U.S. Government's role in the residential mortgage market from current levels.
 The options outlined in the report all share a common objective of significantly increasing the role of private sector capital in bearing credit risk in the residential mortgage market.
 The October 2011 proposal by the Obama administration to have Fannie Mae and Freddie Mac sell tranches of RMBS that would not carry such entities' guaranty is another example of this trend.
 In addition, one of HUD's key budgetary principles for 2013 is to bring private capital back into the mortgage market.
+Recently, bills were introduced in the U.S. Congress that, among other things, address the wind down of the conservatorships of Fannie Mae and Freddie Mac.
 It is not yet possible to determine whether or when any of such proposals may be enacted, what form any final legislation or policies might take and how proposals, legislation or policies emanating from this report may impact our business, operations and financial condition.